Market Review: Open

 - the role of retailers and energy service providers in effectively packaging and pricing electricity products and services to match consumer preferences.

 The Commission is committed to undertaking the review in an open, collaborative, and transparent manner.
-This will involve making use of existing AEMC forums plus establishing new groups to seek ongoing input from a range of interested stakeholders.
+This involves making use of existing AEMC forums plus project-specific groups to seek ongoing input from a range of interested stakeholders.

 We consider that this is an important review required under the CER roadmap to realise the benefits of CER for all energy consumers, including those without CER, and to support CER integration in the National Electricity Market.

-We have released a consultation paper to seek stakeholder feedback.
+We have released a discussion paper to seek stakeholder feedback.

 Next steps